 Harvestr only stores your data for the time needed to provide to you our services, and in no event no longer than 3 months after closing your account (unless otherwise required by law).
 You are able to access your personal data for as long as you hold an active account with us and for a period that varies depending on the type of data concerned.
 Your event data (statistics, for example), will be deleted every 13 months during active use of your account.
 Other data may be deleted at any time during active use of your account in accordance with the provisions set forth above.

 LOCATION OF DATA STORAGE AND TRANSFERS

-> The host servers on which Harvestr processes and stores its databases are located exclusively within the European Union and in the United Kingdom.
+The host servers on which Harvestr processes and stores its databases are located exclusively within the European Union.

-> Harvestr will inform you immediately, to the extent we are legally authorised to do so, in case of any application or order originating from an administrative or judicial authority relating to your personal data.
+Harvestr will inform you immediately, to the extent we are legally authorised to do so, in case of any application or order originating from an administrative or judicial authority relating to your personal data.